markharrison/xbox-playfab-unity/README.md

 # Xbox PlayFab Unity

+Unity script.
 Logon to PlayFab - using Gamertag if on Xbox.

 ## How to use with Unity editor